arfserra/ctb-tracker/PRD.md

   - Delete the associated image from the `exercise-images` bucket.

 ### Deliverables
-1. A Svelte component or modal for editing exercises.
+1. A JavaScript file (`editDeleteExercise.js`) for handling edit and delete operations.
-2. Delete functionality with a confirmation step.
+2. An HTML template (`editDeleteExercise.html`) containing the interface styled with Tailwind CSS.
+3. Confirmation dialog for delete operations.

 **Prompt for Copilot:**
-"Create functionality to edit or delete exercises in Svelte.
-Allow users to update fields like name, type, description, and image.
-Replace the old image in Supabase storage when uploading a new one.
-For deletion, remove the exercise from the `exercises` table and its image from the `exercise-images` bucket."
+"Create an HTML page styled with Tailwind CSS for editing or deleting exercises.
+Use Vanilla JavaScript to update exercise data in the Supabase `exercises` table or delete an exercise and its image from the storage bucket.
+Include a confirmation dialog for deletions."

 ---